 Another Connecticut fall driving route to consider is Route 8 out of Waterbury.
 While the initial mileage is highway travel, the road is sparsely occupied and crosses some spectacular countryside, particularly when covered in fall color.

 At Winsted, the highway ends and travel becomes the standard two-lane fare.
 You can continue on Route 8 north past Colebrook reservoir and into Massachusetts, where a right on Route 57 takes you through quintessential New England villages and hamlets, to Route 189 south back into Connecticut.
-Be sure to stop at the Granville Scoop right before the Connecticut state line, for some of the creamiest ice cream in the area.
+Be sure to stop at the Granval Scoop right before the Connecticut state line, for some of the creamiest ice cream in the area.

 Another alternative is to pick up Route 20 East just past Winsted.
 This scenic drive rounds the stunning Barkhamsted Reservoir and tours the scenic Tunxis State Forest.
 Either alternative to this Connecticut fall driving route will cross through Granby, where local IPAs are being served up at Cambridge Brewhouse, before the road terminates at interstate 90.

-Enjoy a Connecticut Fall Hike
+Enjoy a Connecticut Fall Hike: Best Fall Options

 If you’re really looking to soak up some Connecticut fall color and enjoy the autumn foliage, there are fewer opportunities as sensory rich as a setting out on one of Connecticut’s hiking trails.
 Case Mountain Preserve in Manchester offers valley views, including the distant Hartford skyline, and wooded pathways over historic park-like trails.